California State University, Los Angeles: Second half of 20th century

-In 1952 the state proposed a new satellite campus for Cal State LA, at the time known as Los Angeles State College, and in July 1958, the campus separated from Cal State LA and was renamed San Fernando Valley State College (now known as California State University, Northridge).
-The first master’s degrees were awarded in 1952.
+In 1952, the state proposed a new satellite campus for Cal State LA, at the time known as Los Angeles State College, and in July 1958, the campus separated from Cal State LA and was renamed San Fernando Valley State College (now known as California State University, Northridge).
+The first master's degrees were awarded in 1952.

-Since 1954, Cal State LA has been accredited by the Western Association of Schools and Colleges (WASC).
+Since 1954, Cal State LA has been accredited by the Western Association of Schools and Colleges.
 The university's credential programs are approved by the Commission for Teacher Credentialing Committee on Accreditation.

 In 1955, officials broke ground on the current location, dubbed the Ramona site at the time.
 The college then moved to its present campus in the northeastern section of the City of Los Angeles, 5 mi east of the Civic Center.

-1957 the first Cal State LA time capsule is sealed in corner of Administration building (now Student Affairs) and a second Time capsule was buried during the Cal State LA 50th anniversary celebration September 1998.
+The college opened in its new location in 1958, with McDonald becoming the first full-time president.
+When McDonald retired in 1962, seven academic buildings on the new campus were completed and an eighth structure (North Hall, later named King Hall) was nearing completion.
+North Hall opened in September 1962.

-In 1962 the college welcomed its third president Albert D. Graves who was vice president of Academic Affairs of LASCAAS.
-The college also entered into its first contract to prepare students for the U.S. Peace Corps.
+In 1962, the college welcomed its third president Albert D. Graves who was vice president of Academic Affairs of LASCAAS.
+The college also entered into its first contract to prepare students for the United States Peace Corps.
 The first group of 65 volunteers was trained for service in the Dominican Republic in the areas of teacher training, music teacher training and urban community action.
 The first Commencement at new site takes place in June 1963.

 On December 6, 1963, the California State College (now California State University) Board of Trustees named the library after the late 35th president of the United States John F. Kennedy.
 An edifice plaque was unveiled during the John F. Kennedy Memorial Library naming ceremony on February 12, 1964, and in November 1969 the library North Wing is dedicated.